DIY-Recording-Equipment/diyre-libdoc/colourupter.md

 {% resCalc %}
 ### Sort Resistors {.step}

 Resistor values are identified by colored bands on the body of the resistor.
-To sort resistors, use our [Resistor Color Code Calculator](https://www.diyrecordingequipment.com/pages/resistor-color-code-calculator) or test them with a multi-meter set to read resistance.
-(Pro tip: to measure resistors quickly you can remove the probes from your multi-meter and place the leads of the resistor directly in the probe sockets.)
+To sort resistors, use the color code calculator above, or test them with a multi-meter set to read resistance.

+{% alert, 'To measure resistors quickly you can remove the probes from your multi-meter and place the leads of the resistor directly in the probe sockets.', 'success', 'Pro Tip' %}

 ---